kravietz/secure-passphrase-generator/README.md

 # Security

 With passphrase lengths ranging from 19 to 27 characters classic bruteforce attacks are unfeasible.
-The only feasible attack is dictionary attack trying all combinations (10^17-10^18) of words from the dictionary.
+The only feasible attack is dictionary attack trying all combinations (10^{17} to 10^{18}) of words from the dictionary.
 Complexity of this attack is larger than in case of classical alphanumeric password of 8 characters (10^14).
 Expressed in information entropy, average entropy of each passphrase is 52-56 bits, depending on dictionary size (compared to around 48 of alphanumeric 8 characters password)

 # Cryptography details

 This program fully relies on Windows Cryptographic API (CryptGenRandom) to generate passhprase.
-It doesn't implement any own algorithms.
+It doesn not implement any own algorithms.
 On startup, it will try to load strongest cryptographic suite available in host operating system (and will accept only PROV_RSA_AES or PROV_RSA_FULL).
 Dictionary is randomly indexed using "simple discard method" from NIST SP800-90 (B.5.1.1).

 # Release history